 Many of these items now form the basis of our Rare Book Collection, including Albertus Seba's Locupletissimi rerum naturalium thesauri accurata descriptio (1734-65), Maria Sibylla Merian's Europische Insecten and Over de voorttelingen en wonderbaerlyke veranderingen der Surinaamsche insecten (1730) and George Shaw's Zoology of New Holland (1794).
 Most of these items were purchased through booksellers in London, however McCoy purchased some titles directly from English ornithologist John Gould, who also supplied many bird specimens for the museum’s collection.

 Some of our library items are available on interlibrary loan or document delivery.
 Contact your local public library or institution's library for more information on borrowing our library’s collection items through interlibrary loan.
-Libraries can make requests through LADD, or alternatively, we also accept direct enquiries from libraries with payment by IFLA vouchers.
+Libraries can make requests through Libraries Australia Document Delivery (LADD), or alternatively, we also accept direct enquiries from libraries with payment by IFLA vouchers.

 On-site access and opening hours